ggopalai/moody-lyrics/README.md

 - A simple web app that takes in song name and artist.
 - A backend server that -
-  - Fetches the lyrics - possibly on genius.com (crawler?)
+  - Fetches the lyrics from genius.com
   - Passes the lyrics into the model to assign a mood.
   - Uses this mood to fetch similar songs.
+(TODO)
-- Backend served and scaled by TFX?
+- Backend served and scaled by TFX (TODO)

 ### Tech Stack

-- Front-end - React
+- Front-end - React (TODO)
 - Rest of the stuff in Python.
-- Database - TDB
+- Database - TBD

+## TODO
+- Deploy the simple flask app
+- Added functionality: Interpet model prediction
+- Added functionality: Store predictions
+- Added functionality: Validation by user